connortarpey/google-cybersecurity-cert-changing-linux-file-permissions/README.md

 ○ Other = read

-There is one hidden file named .project_x.txt .project_x.txt
+There is one hidden file named .project_x.txt
 ○ User = read, write
 ○ Group = write
 ○ Other = none

-There is also one subdirectory inside the projects directory named drafts.
-The permissions on drafts are:
-User = read, write, execute
+There is also one subdirectory inside the projects directory named drafts User = read, write, execute
 Group = execute
 Other = none